 Returning to the questioner, it was apparent that he was not ready for that question.
 What I did was contrast his stated position against what Christ had said.
 And this man knew it right off the bat.
 So did the crowd watching.
 They wanted to hear his answer, and so did I.

 Realizing he was trapped in a “catch-22,” this man immediately changed the subject to talk about what secular scientists believe about the age of the earth.
 I wasn’t going to let him do that.
 He needed to address what Jesus said.

 So I again kindly asked, “Was Jesus wrong in your view?”
 This man, who was so confident and aggressive, began to squirm right where he stood.
 And he responded, “I don't want to deal with that.”

 That is the crux of the issue: either you trust God’s Word, or you don’t.

 At this point, I concluded our conversation by saying, “That is the crux of the issue: either you trust God’s Word, or you don’t.”
 Hopefully, it was apparent to the crowd that this man was not standing on what Christ said in his Word but was clinging to outside influences and did not want to address what Christ had said.
 Frankly, I was nervous, but I was being bold and seeking to be kind and gracious.

 Jesus said the following in the context of marriage and divorce:

-And He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female’” (Matthew 19:4)
+He answered, “Have you not read that he who created them from the beginning made them male and female.”
+(Matthew 19:4)